stacks-network/docs/clarity/functions.md

 `ft-mint?` is used to increase the token balance for the `recipient` principal for a token type defined using `define-fungible-token`.
 The increased token balance is _not_ transfered from another principal, but rather minted.

 If a non-positive amount is provided to mint, this function returns `(err 1)`.
-Otherwise, on successfuly mint, it returns `(ok true)`.
+Otherwise, on successfully mint, it returns `(ok true)`.

 **example:**